kevinslin/seed-xkcd/vault/xkcd.one-of-the.md

   license: Creative Commons 2.5
 ---
 !['The world's greatest [whatever]' is subjective, but 'One of the world's greatest [whatever]s' is clearly objective.
 Anyway, that's why I got you this 'one of the world's greatest moms' mug!](https://imgs.xkcd.com/comics/one_of_the.png)
+> "One Of The", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 [[A TV presenter is at a desk in front of a picture of an arch.]]